 Count on seeing a major spike in tourist numbers, and with that, potentially monumental changes to the cultural and natural landscape of this once largely unknown corner of the tourist map.

-Which is why now is a perfect time to get a trip to Laos on the books.
+Which is why you’ll want to plan a trip to Laos sooner than later!

 Still not convinced?
-Here are 36 more reasons to visit Laos now.
+Here are 36 more reasons to visit Laos.

 #36.
 More Caves Than You Can Shake a BeerLao At